swiftlang/swift/docs/ContinuousIntegration.md

 1. Builds LLVM/Clang incrementally.
 2. Builds Swift clean.
-3. Builds the standard library only for macOS.
+3. Builds the standard library clean only for macOS.
 Simulator standard libraries and device standard libraries are not built.
 4. lldb is not built.
 5. The test and validation-test targets are run only for macOS.
 The optimized